kmorgans1/frontend-coding-challenge/NOTES.md

 - Originally I was saving the current step as a string and finding the index of it in the stages array.
 This seemed unmanageable if the survey went on to add many more pages so opted for a counter instead

+**Task 5: API Call**

+- Tested my implmentation by removing the disabled class on the name page next button, without inputting name it successfully throws an error stating name field is empty.